appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 #### Configure Base Runner's NTP Settings

-MacOS VMs try to update their date and time using network time protocol (NTP) by default.
+MacOS VMs try to update their date and time using the network time protocol (NTP) by default.

-If your organization has limited the network access for the Appcircle runner machine, the VM may be unable to reach the servers responsible for updating its date and time settings.
+If your organization has limited network access for the Appcircle runner machine, the VM may be unable to reach the servers responsible for updating its date and time settings.

-In a situation like that, you organization might have a NTP server for internal usage.
+In a situation like that, your organization might have an NTP server for internal usage.

 You can configure your macOS runner VM to use your organization's own NTP server.

-You can use the helper script named `configure_ntp.sh` that comes with runner package and configure the NTP settings.
+You can use the helper script named `configure_ntp.sh` that comes with the runner package to configure the NTP settings.

 To configure NTP settings:

-- The ip address or url of the NTP server should be known
+- The IP address or URL of the NTP server should be known.

-- Network access should be allowed from Appcircle runner to the NTP server.
+- Network access should be allowed from the app runner to the NTP server.

-- You will find a script named `configure_ntp.sh` in your `scripts` folder inside the `appcircle-runner` directory.
+- You will find a script named `configure_ntp.sh` in the `scripts` folder inside the `app-runner` directory.

 - Run the script and give the NTP server ip as argument like the example below: